connamara/quickfixn/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ccu2yp2coad3oam0?svg=true)](https://ci.appveyor.com/project/cbusbey/quickfixn-jib50)

-For tutorials on how to use QuickFIX/n, see the `tutorial` folder at the root of this project or visit the [website](http://quickfixn.org/tutorial/creating-an-application.html).
+For tutorials on how to use QuickFIX/n, visit the [website](http://quickfixn.org/tutorial/creating-an-application.html).

 This README is about setting up your system to do QuickFIX/n development.